jeeliz/jeelizFaceFilter/README.md

 ### Third party
 These amazing applications rely on this library for face detection and tracking:

+* [SpiderMan Far From Home AR web application](https://spider-manfarfromhome.herokuapp.com/), made by [Ignite](http://ignitexr.com/).
+This library is used for the first part of the experience (Edith glasses).
+Then [8th Wall SLAM engine](https://www.8thwall.com/) is used to display the drones.

 * Applications made by [Movable Ink](https://movableink.com/):
   * [Creative studio](https://movableink.com/product/augmented_reality?utm_source=linkedin&utm_medium=social&utm_campaign=q2_2019_arcampaign_productpage): easily create face filters without coding, only drag and drops!
   * [Find your oasis](https://www.movablecamera.com/1/templates/70c57645-dca1-4a50-b312-0ea3d7c537fd/e1e7aa24-34a5-4818-b487-50ca3852754d.html),